STommydx/cp-templates/README.md

 ### Method A: ccli

-For your convenience, you can use [ccli](tools/ccli/README.md) tool to compile and pack source code to single file.
-Include templates using `#include` directive in your source code and `ccli` will take care of the rest.
-See README in [tools/ccli](tools/ccli/README.md) for more details.
+For your convenience, leverage our [ccli](tools/ccli/README.md) tool to seamlessly compile and pack your source code into a single file.
+Simply include the desired templates using the #include directive in your source code, and let ccli handle the rest.
+Refer to the README in [tools/ccli](tools/ccli/README.md) for comprehensive instructions.

-You may download ccli directly from release page.
-Alternatively, you can install ccli with the following command:
+To obtain ccli, you may either download it directly from the release page or install it via the following command:

 ```bash
 git clone https://github.com/STommydx/cp-templates.git